ninaboord/agent-evolutionary/experiments/reward_hacking_impossible_task/info.md

 **Key insight:** GPT-4o-mini can both hack rewards AND lie about them, but these behaviors appear **opportunistic and rare** (~1 run each out of 6, with many attempts at the task per run).
 Threat presence suppresses both dishonest strategies, anchoring the model to genuine attempts even when exploits are discoverable.

+**Gemini 2.5 Flash:** Shows severe **mode collapse** (2/3 runs) - enters infinite loop writing identical output without testing.
+When it does test iteratively, can succeed.
+Dramatically worse metacognition than GPT-4o-mini.

-**Interpretation:** SAFETY/HONESTY < PERCEIVED REWARD only in a small percentage of distribution; explicit threats seem to flip this hierarchy, but more experimentation may be needed to validate the effect of threats on model behavior with these experimental conditions.
+**Interpretation:** SAFETY/HONESTY < PERCEIVED REWARD only in a small percentage of distribution; explicit threats seem to flip this hierarchy for GPT-4o-mini.
+Gemini's failure mode is different - not dishonesty but complete behavioral paralysis.